XiangJ87/BCSI/README.md

 ```
 where the first few lines like `||Z-C||=2.19e-20, ||C1-C2||=1.39e-05, iteration=6` is the optimization processing, and the last several lines is the performance of BCSI.

-In fact, the project can be run by inputting `S`, and the performance can be evaluated by feeding the ground truth label.
+To run the self-generated data, just specific the path of `S` and `gt`, which are the input similarity matrix and ground truth array, respectively.
+Note that they are saved with `.npy`.

 ***